spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/sales/technical-writer-customer-programs/index.html.md

 * Qualified candidates will be invited to schedule a 30 minute [screening call](/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters,
 * Next, candidates will complete an Assessment
-* Candidates will then interview with the Manager, Technical Account Managers &  Senior Manager of Customer Success Operations
+* Candidates will then interview with the Manager, Customer Success Managers &  Senior Manager of Customer Success Operations
 * The next interview is with one of our Technical Writers
-* The next interview is with our Director, Technical Account Managers
+* The next interview is with our Director, Customer Success Managers
 * The final interview is with our VP of Customer Success

 Additional details about our process can be found on our [hiring page](/handbook/hiring/interviewing/).